dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 You’ll want to make sure you set up your [development environment and credentials](#developer-set-up).

 1. In your [development tool](/docs/cloud/about-develop-dbt) of choice, you can review your dbt project and ensure your project is set up correctly and you’re able to run commands.
-This means:
+This will:
    - Make sure your project compiles correctly.
    - Run a few models in the dbt Cloud IDE or dbt Cloud CLI to ensure you’re experiencing accurate results in development.